 verifiable monitoring system: A system capable of being audited by a third party that includes:

-a. a means to characterize the Program Participant’s wood and fiber supply area, which may include sources certified to a standard that requires conformance with best management practices, including those sources from certified logging professionals;
+a. a means to characterize the Certified Organization’s wood and fiber supply area, which may include sources certified to a standard that requires conformance with best management practices, including those sources from certified logging professionals;

 b. a process to identify and use sources of available data (e.g., state or provincial monitoring programs, certification status of suppliers) in the use of best management practices; and